Ravikiran-Bhonagiri/LLM_Meta_Data_Generation/README.md

-# LLM_Meta_Data_Generation
+# Metadata Generation System with Retrieval-Augmented Generation

-Llama2 Project for Meta Data Generation using FAISS and RAGs
+This project implements a metadata generation system using Large Language Models (LLMs) and a vector database.
+The system leverages Retrieval-Augmented Generation (RAG) techniques to enhance the quality and relevance of generated metadata.
+We have used Llama2 LLM model for Meta Data Generation using FAISS and RAGs

 ## FAISS Integration